As seen in:

 - A grant writer resume example better than 9 out of 10 other resumes.

-- How to create a grant writer resume that will land you more interviews.
+- How to create a grant writing resume that will land you more interviews.

 - Tips and examples of how to put skills and achievements on a grant writer resume.